 Students are also able to propose and lead their own Adventure Space programs, with an ASMS teacher acting as a facilitator.

 The ASMS Service Club gives students at the ASMS the chance to serve the wider community, both locally and globally, through raising money and awareness, and taking action where possible.
 A group of students meet regularly to plan and facilitate Service Club activities.

-Whenever the Service Club has organized an event, teachers and students have been incredibly generous with both money and time, resulting in the raising of thousands of dollars every year to help others in the wider community.
+Whenever the Service Club has organized an event, teachers and students have been quite generous with both money and time, resulting in the raising of thousands of dollars every year to help others in the wider community.
 It is fantastic to see so many people in the ASMS community who are passionate about making a difference in the lives of others.
 This passion for helping others also helps to build a sense of community within the school as students and staff work together to support good causes.